- Our New Community Access Program - 2021-09-01

 What benefit do the employees get from working there?

 Australian Disability Enterprises provide some of our most vulnerable people a safe place where they can gain a sense of self-worth by completing productive work each day.
-Supported Employees at Lasercraft have a heightened sense of self-worth we see through comments like “I work 5 days just like my brother and Dad”.
+Supported Employees at Lasercraft have a heightened sense of self-worth which we see through comments like “I work 5 days just like my brother and Dad”.

 - Morning tea outing to local cafes